utterworks/fast-bert/README.md

 # Fast-Bert

 **_ NEW _**

+**Now supports LAMB optimizer for faster training.**
+Please refer to https://arxiv.org/abs/1904.00962 for the paper on LAMB optimizer.

 **Now supports BERT and XLNet for both Multi-Class and Multi-Label text classification.**

 Fast-Bert is the deep learning library that allows developers and data scientists to train and deploy BERT and XLNet based models for natural language processing tasks beginning with Text Classification.